natedey/RINRUS/bin/README.md

 -m MULT          model multiplicity
 -c LIGCHRG       ligand charge
--format PROG     software package (gaussian/gau-xtb/orca) -intmp FILE      input template for selected software package -inpn NAME       name of input file (default: 1.inp) -basisinfo FILE  basis library file (only needed for Gaussian calculations) -wdir PATH       working directory
+-format PROG     software package (gaussian/gau-xtb/orca) -intmp FILE      input template for selected software package (defaults to the ones in $HOME/git/RINRUS/bin/ if none specified)
+-inpn NAME       name of input file (default: 1.inp) -basisinfo FILE  basis library file (only needed for Gaussian calculations if not using the basis sets defined in the input template)
+-wdir PATH       working directory
 -type TYPE       type of structure processing for input file:
                  'pdb': use pdb file normally (default)